 - We continue to execute on our existing business continuity preparedness program, including regular checkpoints with Corporate Security, Business Continuity Management, Human Resources and Corporate Communications.

 - Our team continues to assess, provide updates, and execute coordinated response/escalation when needed to mitigate risk and minimize disruption.

 - We have engaged our employees to help mitigate exposure risk, including providing educational and awareness materials to support heightened vigilance and hygiene best practices.

-- We continue to encourage clients to leverage electronic service options to mitigate impact to potential postal and courier service disruptions.
+- We continue to encourage clients to leverage electronic service options.